-- 25. Preservation of Sacred Sites.
-The following shall be included in the Notes Section of the Grading Plan: "All sacred sites are to be avoided and preserved." - 26.
-Archaeologist Retained.
+- 32. Archaeologist Retained.
 Prior to beginning project construction, the Project Applicant shall retain a Riverside County qualified/City of Temecula approved archaeological monitor to monitor all ground-disturbing activities in an effort to identify any unknown archaeological resources.
-Any newly discovered cultural resource deposits shall be subject to a cultural resources evaluation (See PL-4).
+Any newly discovered cultural resource deposits shall be subject to a cultural resources evaluation.
 The archaeological monitor's authority to stop and redirect grading will be exercised in consultation with the Pechanga Tribe in order to evaluate the significance of any potential resources discovered on the property.
 Pechanga and archaeological monitors shall be allowed to monitor all grading, excavation and groundbreaking activities, and shall also have the limited authority to stop and redirect grading activities should an inadvertent cultural resource be identified.
-The archaeologist shall provide a final monitoring report at the end of all earthmoving activities to the City of Temecula, the Pechanga Tribe and the Eastern Information Center at UC, Riverside. - 27.
+The archaeologist shall provide a final monitoring report at the end of all earthmoving activities to the City of Temecula and the Pechanga Tribe - 33.
 Human Remains.
 If human remains are encountered, California Health and Safety Code Section 7050.5 states that no further disturbance shall occur until the Riverside County Coroner has made the necessary findings as to origin.
 Further, pursuant to California Public Resources Code Section 5097.98(b) remains shall be left in place and free from disturbance until a final decision as to the treatment and disposition has been made.
 If the Riverside County Coroner determines the remains to be Native American, the Native American Heritage Commission must be contacted within 24 hours.
 The Native American Heritage Commission must then immediately identify the "most likely descendant(s)" of receiving notification of the discovery.
 The most likely descendant(s) shall then make recommendations within 48 hours, and engage in consultations concerning the treatment of the remains as provided in Public Resources Code 5097.98 and the Treatment Agreement described in these conditions.